ChanghaoKan/ChIPBindVis/README.md

 ## Citation

-If you use ChIPBindVis in your research, please cite:
+If you use ChIPBindVis in your research, please cite it as below.
+The DOI shown is the **concept DOI**, which always resolves to the latest version.

 > Kan, C. (2026).
 ChIPBindVis: One-command publication-ready ChIP-seq
-> binding visualization at target gene promoters (v0.2.0).
+> binding visualization at target gene promoters.
 Zenodo.
 > <https://doi.org/10.5281/zenodo.19613844>

 ```bibtex